yegor256/blog/_posts/2016/nov/2016-11-21-naked-data.md

   - encapsulation violation
 jb_picture:
   src: /images/2016/11/borat.jpg
-  caption: Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan (2006) by Larry Charles
+  caption: "Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan (2006) by Larry Charles"
 ---

 Encapsulation is the core principle of object-oriented programming